Vi19Z/VI19Z/docs/julep-concepts.md

 ## Agent

-An Agent in Julep is the main orchestrator (or protagonist) of your application.
+An Agent in VI19Z is the main orchestrator (or protagonist) of your application.
 These are backed by foundation models like GPT4 or Claude which use the agent's interaction history to figure out what to do/say next.
-Using agents in Julep, you can:
+Using agents in VI19Z, you can:

 - Interact with an agent in long-lived [sessions](#session).
 - Add system, integration or user-defined [tools](#tool) that the agent can use.